HuskieRobotics/3061-lib/README.md

 **Tuning**
 ----

+* If you are using all CTRE hardware, use the Swerve Project Generator in Tuner X. Copy the values from the generated TunerConstants.java file into your RobotConfig subclass, DrivetrainIOCTRE.java, and SwerveConstants.java as appropriate.
+If you are not using all CTRE hardware, do the following.
 * Checking motor and encoder directions:
     * The drive motor, angle motor, and angle encoder constants in SwerveModuleConstants should be configured appropriately for the MK4 and MK4i swerve modules.
 However, it doesn't hurt to verify.
     * If you want to verify the following, the ```Subsystem``` example subsystem can be used with ```TESTING``` set to true to directly control the associated motor.
 Set ```MOTOR_CAN_ID``` in ```SubsystemConstants``` to the appropriate CAN ID and ensure that CAN ID is not specified for any swerve motor in ```DefaultRobotConfig```.
 Use Shuffleboard to set the motor power.